 Adjusted Net Profit

-Definition and Explanation
+Adjusted Net Profit: Definition and Explanation

-One can show these adjustments within the body of the Cash Flow Statement, or prepare a separate statement to compute the Adjusted Net Profit and then show only the Adjusted Net Profit as a source in the Cash Flow Statement.
+One can show these adjustments within the body of the Cash Flow Statement or prepare a separate statement to compute the Adjusted Net Profit.
+In turn, the Adjusted Net Profit is shown as a source in the Cash Flow Statement.

-Increase in share capital as a source of cash
+Increase in Share Capital as a Source of Cash

-If a company issues shares for cash at par, the amount of cash received will be equal to the increase in paid up share capital.
-This is relatively simple to handle.
-The amount of increase in share capital is shown as a source of cash in the Cash Flow Statement.
+If a company issues shares for cash at par, the amount of cash received will be equal to the increase in paid-up share capital.
+This is relatively simple to handle: the amount of increase in share capital is shown as a source of cash in the Cash Flow Statement.

 This can be shown in the Cash Flow Statement as two separate items, or just as one item.
-It is preferable to show them as two items (namely share capital and share premium) to avoid confusion.
+It is preferable to show them as two items (namely, share capital and share premium) to avoid confusion.

-- If the amount of discount has been debited to Profit & Loss Account, it should be added back to the Net Profit figure as part of adjustments (as shown earlier for non-operational items)
+- If the amount of discount has been debited to the Profit & Loss Account, it should be added back to the Net Profit figure as part of the adjustments (as shown earlier for non-operational items)